 Slab roller, extruder, texture tools, stamps, hump/slump molds

-Variety of dipping glazes, brush ons, slips and stains
+Variety of dipping glazes, brush- ons, slips and stains

-We bisque and glaze fire as needed- about once a week
+Bisque and glaze fire twice a week

 Ribs, knives, sponges, trimming tools, calipers, scale, Giffin Grip, bats, ware boards, buckets